 But almost-relationships often end before reality fully settles in.
 Which means the mind keeps working.
 Filling in gaps.
 Rewriting scenes.
 Imagining future versions.
 Trying to solve emotional ambiguity that never fully resolved itself.

 And unresolved emotional experiences are incredibly hard for the human brain to release.
-Especially when the connection contained:
+Especially when the connection contained chemistry, emotional intensity, intermittent affection, inconsistency, fantasy, projection, and hope.

 That combination creates attachment very quickly.
 Not necessarily healthy attachment.
 But powerful attachment.